friedger/awesome-stacks-chain/README.md

 - [How Clarity Prevents Common Smart Contract Vulnerabilities](https://www.youtube.com/watch?v=VYXhrwPsBws) - Explanation of Clarity's security princples.
 - [Proof of Transfer Whitepaper Reading with Muneeb Ali](https://www.youtube.com/watch?v=NY_eUrIcWOY&t=3s) - Overview of the Proof of Transfer (PoX) whitepaper from the author.
 - [Web3 for Bitcoin](https://www.crowdcast.io/e/web3-for-bitcoin/) - Overview of Stacks, the problem it solves, how it brings smart contract functionality to Bitcoin, and how to start building on it.
-- [Why Build on Stacks](https://www.youtube.com/watch?v=WaTMCremGwE) - An overview of why web3 developers might want to build on Stacks over other blockchain protocols.
+- [Why Build on Stacks](https://www.youtube.com/watch?v=WaTMCremGwE) - An overview of why Web3 developers might want to build on Stacks over other Blockchain protocols.

 ### Written Tutorials
 - [Bitcoin Primer](https://docs.stacks.co/tutorials/bitcoin-primer/introduction) - An Intro to Building Full-Stack Dapps on Bitcoin.